rafaelgdnh/spotify-network-analysis/README.md

 # spotify-network-analysis
-Complete write-up and slide deck can be found in "research' folder.
+Complete write-up can be found as pdf in root and slide deck can be found in "visualizations' folder.

 Detailed Description: